Finite correlation length implies efficient preparation of quantum thermal states: Results

-\begin{thm} Let $H$ be a local bounded Hamiltonian on a $D$ dimensional lattice $\Lambda$ of side length $L$, and let $\rho$ be its Gibbs state at inverse temperature $\beta$.
-If $(H, \beta)$ is uniformly $\epsilon(\ell)$-clustering and is uniformly $\delta(\ell)$-Markov, then there is a quantum channel $\bF$ which is a depth $D$ mixed quantum circuit composed of local channels with range $O(\ell)$ such that
+\begin{thm} Let $H$ be a local bounded Hamiltonian on a $D$ dimensional hypercubic lattice $\Lambda$ and let $\rho$ be its Gibbs state at inverse temperature $\beta$.
+If $(H, \beta)$ is uniformly $\epsilon(\ell)$-clustering and is uniformly $\delta(\ell)$-Markov, then there is a quantum channel $\bF$ which is a depth $D+1$ mixed quantum circuit $\bF^{(D+1)}$ composed of local channels with range $O(\ell)$ such that

-for some constant $c$ of order one, and any input state $\psi$. \end{thm}
+for some constant $c$ of order one, and any input state $\sigma$. \end{thm}